insected/bobbae_gcp-wiki/BigQuery.md

 [BigQuery pricing](https://cloud.google.com/bigquery/pricing
 ) has two main components:

-- Analysis pricing is the cost to process queries, including SQL queries, user-defined functions, scripts, and certain data manipulation language (DML) and data definition language (DDL) statements that scan tables.
+- Analysis pricing is the  to process queries, including SQL queries, user-defined functions, scripts, and certain data manipulation language (DML) and data definition language (DDL) statements that scan tables.

-- Storage pricing is the cost to store data that you load into BigQuery.
+- Storage pricing is the  to store data that you load into BigQuery.

 https://cloud.google.com/bigquery/pricing